North Coast 500: 29+ Things to Know Before You Go

 Travel during the low season, November to February, to avoid midges.

-Obviously, no one wants to travel in the Highlands during that time so alternative arrangements are:
+No one wants to travel in the Highlands during that time, so alternative arrangements are:

 • Avoid dusk.